KMarshallX/VesselBoost/pretrained_models/README.md

 VesselBoost segments small blood vessels in high-resolution human brain MRI.
 The primary models target time-of-flight magnetic resonance angiography (TOF-MRA).
 One checkpoint, `t2s_mod_ep1k2_0728`, provides experimental support for T2*-weighted MRI.

-These files are PyTorch state dictionaries for use with the VesselBoost inference, test-time adaptation, and boosting workflows.
+These files are PyTorch state dictionaries for use with the VesselBoost prediction and test-time adaptation workflows.
 They are not standalone Hugging Face Transformers models or hosted inference endpoints.

 **Research use only.
 Not validated for clinical diagnosis, treatment planning, or other clinical decision-making.**